Skip navigation

 The Memorial Hall

 Karl Hedman designed the Memorial Hall located on the ground floor of the museum to honour Finland’s struggle for independence and the events surrounding it.
-The bronze busts of the leading figures on the ‘white’ side of the civil war, the foremost of these being Supreme Commander C.G.
+The bronze busts of the leading figures on the ‘white’ side of the civil war are prominently displayed, the foremost of these being Supreme Commander C.G.
 Mannerheim and Head of State P.E.
-Svinhufvud, are prominently displayed.
+Svinhufvud.
 The names of the Jägers who died in Germany are engraved in marble in the hall.
 The window in the Memorial Hall features Henry Ericsson’s stained glass painting ‘Our Nation’.
-A chandelier taken as a spoil of war from St Mary’s Church in the 18th century and returned to Vaasa during the First World War hangs from the ceiling.
-This Hall, a historical monument of its time, serves as a reminder of Vaasa’s role as the capital of the ‘white’ side of the struggle in 1918.
+A chandelier that was taken as war booty from St Mary’s Church in the 18th century and returned to Vaasa during the First World War hangs from the ceiling.
+This Hall, a historical monument of its time, serves as a reminder of Vaasa’s role as the ‘white’ capital in 1918.